 The YMCA LocalMOTION Challenge - YMCA Canada

-LocalMOTION will be an entertaining and active celebration of community-building, and an opportunity to learn about the YMCA’s historic role in the development of Canada’s railways, which linked the country from coast to coast.
-Highlights include a digital game, live events in communities across Canada, and a national summit in June 2017.
+LocalMOTION is an entertaining and active celebration of community-building, and an opportunity to learn about the YMCA’s historic role in the development of Canada’s railways, which linked the country from coast to coast.
+Highlights include an online challenge, live events in communities across Canada, and a national celebration in Edmonton bringing together participants from the entire country.
+Families and friends across Canada can get active together and develop a feeling of pride in, as well as a connection with, our country and the YMCA.

 WE Are Canada – WE

 WE is a movement that brings people together and gives them the tools to make a local and global impact.
-This fall to celebrate Canada 150, we are launching the unique "WE Are Canada" resources and curriculum that will empower young Canadians and their families to build a deeper understanding of Canada, learn about pressing issues and discover how they can join in to make a difference.
-WE aims to leave a legacy through our three goals:
+To celebrate Canada 150, WE has offered unique “WE Are Canada” resources that empower young Canadians and their families to create a deeper understanding of Canada.
+Elementary, junior high and secondary school teachers were provided with free lessons and materials that are empowering students to learn about pressing issues and discover how they can get involved to make a difference.

 We are the Best by Ricardo - Ricardo Media

 We are the Best is a series of 52 short videos exploring the extraordinary culinary riches of our country.
-This project is part of a grand tour that will take Ricardo from coast to coast, introducing Canadians to our very best national products that are gathering attention at home and abroad.
-The videos will be available to all Canadians free of charge, and provided on all platforms (TV, Web TV and mobile devices).
+This project is part of a grand tour that has taken Ricardo from coast to coast, introducing viewers to Canada’s very best products that are gathering attention at home and abroad.
+The series pays tribute to the creators and entrepreneurs—including producers, farmers, winemakers, fishermen and artisans—who are influencing the country’s culinary heritage and shaping its future.
+The videos also explore Canada’s varied landscapes and celebrate the important contributions of its cultural communities.
+Since January, one new bilingual 3-minute video has been released each week and will continue until the end of the year.

 - Date modified: